rservice/rservice.github.io/README.md

 # rservice.github.io
-This space to do visually demonstrate some of my projects.
+This space to visually demonstrate some of my projects.